Costs of Workplace Injuries and Accidents

 - How to prevent workplace injuries to minimise potential costs

 Accidents happen everywhere

 The most common accidents at work are injuries such as slips, trips, strains and fractures.
-According to Eurostat data, the above account for up to 75% of all accidents.
-The employer must be aware that in many cases he will be jointly responsible for the accident as the person who should safeguard the working environment.
-The common nature of accidents makes it worthwhile to think ahead about their consequences – because sooner or later an accident is most likely to happen.
+According to Eurostat data, that is up to 75% of all accidents.
+Joint responsibility for many cases like that are on both, the employer and the person who was to safeguard the working environment.
+Common nature of the accidents makes it worthwhile to think ahead about the consequences.
+Without a doubt sooner or later an accident is most likely to happen.